AdamBrodzinski/Retina-Sprites-for-Compass/README.md

 **Note:** The first declared pair of sprites is used as default, so you don't have to pass that name as parameter.

-#### Spacing
+#### Option: Spacing

-I recommend using spacing in the generated sprite, i've set a default value of 2px, if you want to change that you can override the option variable `$retina-sprite-spacing`:
+It is recommended to use spacing in the generated sprites to avoid clipping.
+The default value is set to `2px`, if you want to change that value you can override the option variable `$retina-sprite-spacing`:

     $retina-sprite-spacing: 10px;

     @include retina-sprite-add(icons, "sprites/icons/*.png", "sprites-retina/icons/*.png");
     @include retina-sprite-add(buttons, "sprites/buttons/*.png", "sprites-retina/buttons/*.png");

-#### IE8 with RespondJS
+#### Option: IE8 with RespondJS

 If you need to support IE8 and use RespondJS you have to include [Modernizr](http://modernizr.com/download/#-mq-cssclasses-teststyles-css_mediaqueries) with a check for `css-mediaqueries` and override the option variable `$retina-support-respondjs`: